LukeKuenneke/StorefrontExercise/README.md

 ### Please Note

-Interview anxiety is a common experience, so please notify any team member if you or someone else needs a break or wishes to end the exercise. \
+Interview anxiety is a common experience, so please notify any team member if you or someone else needs a break or wishes to end the exercise.
 We aim to create a supportive and energizing environment where everyone can work comfortably.

 ### Exercise Guidelines and Rules

 #### General

-- This phase of the interview process can be passed without fully solving the exercise, software is never finished.
+- This phase of the interview process can be passed without fully solving the exercise, software is never finished
 - You are being evaluated on:
     - How you approach problem solving
     - How you apply software engineering best practices to ensure quality is baked into your solution \